-The vapor compression process using refrigerants are more than ever a necessity in a world where cooling and heating needs are growing.
-The selection of the right refrigerants has a big impact on variety of sustainability parameters.
+In a world where the cooling and heating needs are growing, the vapor compression process using refrigerants is more needed now than ever.
+Selecting the right refrigerants has a big impact on variety of sustainability parameters.
 While some of yesterday's solutions have had consequences for today's environment, it is imperative that the industry looks ahead to find future-proof solutions to current challenges.
 Doing so effectively will require a solid working partnership with a company that not only possesses a dynamic history and a comprehensive knowledge of the current standards, legislation, and emerging technologies, but that also maintains a high focus on the future in terms of safety and environmental responsibility.
 Danfoss is just such a company.